Augmented reality Vs. Virtual reality: What’s the difference?

 Some famous examples of VR applications include second life, google earth VR, Cinematic VR, and YouTube VR.

 A common similarity between AR and VR is that both technologies allow users to interact with virtual objects.
-Moreover, Both these technologies provide immersive experiences to the user by blending the real world with the virtual world.
+Both these technologies provide immersive experiences to the user by blending the real world with the virtual world.

 Q4.
 Can AR and VR be used together?